 Better Understand Weather Risk to Avoid Unexpected Claims & Maintain Value of Assets

-Global weather & climate insights available through a convenient api endpoint
+Global Weather and Climate insights available through a convenient API endpoint

 Weather and Climate One Stop Shop for the Insurance industry

 Meteomatics' API is helping insurance organizations across the globe quickly & easily obtain accurate weather insights to better inform decision making.

 Meteomatics’ API contains information to help the insurance industry overcome some of the main challenges brought by severe weather and a changing climate: